elementalcollision/GraphMemory-IDE/tests/thread_safety/thread_safety_guidelines.md

 # Thread Safety Guidelines and Documentation

 ## Overview
-This document provides comprehensive guidelines for developing thread-safe code within the Condon virtual environment.
+This document provides comprehensive guidelines for developing thread-safe code within the Codon virtual environment.
 These guidelines ensure that concurrent operations are safe, predictable, and production-ready.

 ## Core Principles